Gel Electrophoresis of Proteins

 Stain the gel by soaking in 0.05 µg/ml ethidium bromide.
 Alternately, add 4 µl of 50µl/ml ethidium to the gel solution prior to pouring.

 Visualize the gel on a UV light box.
 Two bands should appear in every lane.
 These are the ribosomal RNA bands.
 Determine their size based upon which species the RNA was isolated from, for they are useful molecular weight markers.
 The messenger RNA is visible as a smear from 10kb down to 1kb, and tRNA as a broad band near the end of the gel.
-Rinse the gel in 3 changes of deionized water to remove the Ethidium Bromide and formaldehyde prior to northern blotting.
+Rinse the gel in 3 changes of deionized water to remove the ethidium bromide and formaldehyde prior to northern blotting.

 - Sample Preparation for SDS-PAGE